...last month, when an armed individual stormed the headquarters of Ichor tech giant Telos Industrial, sparking renewed debate over implant safety.

 Not an Ichor?

-The sound of a second pressure lock disengaging caused Keshi to turn—he watched as a panel on the right-hand wall of the elevator drifted loose.
+The sound of a second pressure lock disengaging caused Keshi to turn.
+He watched as a panel on the right-hand wall drifted loose.

 Wait a minute—Eiji did mention something about implant modding…

-But Keshi thought that meant minor alterations—fixing the age on your digital ID—things like that.
+But he thought that meant minor alterations—fixing the age on your ID—things like that.

 The clinician grabbed the handgrip on the wall panel and pulled it open, revealing a narrow passageway with a steep L-shaped stairwell that descended underground.